 Arguably, a marriage between contract farming and farmer cooperatives could increase farmers' access to new technologies and market opportunities.
-Farmer cooperatives have a stronger negotiating position than individual farmers in their interaction with agri-business, which is rapidly developing new models of contract farming.
+Farmer cooperatives have a stronger negotiating position than individual farmers in their interaction with agribusiness, which is rapidly developing new models of contract farming.
 Coulter et al (1999) review a range of initiatives that could empower farmers going in for contract farming.

 Just as tissue culture can serve as an 'entry-level biotechnology' (G. Henshaw, pers. comm.), so tissue culture micro-enterprises may provide a model that will stimulate the formation of other small-scale, local businesses, appropriate for disseminating other biotechnology tools and products.
 Cooperatives or family-level seed enterprises could disseminate biotechnologies developed through PPB, as they already do in the case of at least some of the technology developed through conventional plant breeding.
-Local enterprises could also serve as the go-between between farmer customers and professional breeders and biotechnology laboratories, interpreting the needs of farmers and making the necessary connections to obtain what is needed (D. Duvick, pers. comm.).
-Perhaps such businesses could, in the longer term, also serve as economically sustainable successors to the multidisciplinary public fora proposed to meet today's immediate needs (see Sections 1.1 and 3.6).
+Local enterprises could also serve as the intermediary between farmer customers and professional breeders and biotechnology laboratories, interpreting the needs of farmers and making the necessary connections to obtain what is needed (D. Duvick, pers. comm.).
+Perhaps such businesses could, in the longer term, also serve as economically sustainable successors to the multidisciplinary public fora proposed to meet today's immediate needs (see Background, p.
+1, and How Can Resource-Poor Farmers..., p.
+31).